mjsflames/c01w24-project-RxValidators/README.md

 # c01w24-project-RxValidators
 ***By: Emily Ho, Lance Talban, Michelle Zhu, Danny Yang, Renat Hossain, Xing Yu Zhou, Kangjie Wu***

+# Launch the Program

+**Supported for Linux and Win32.**

+Download all the dependencies for all projects in the monorepo by running the following at root folder: `npm i`

-To launch the Frontend, API Gateway, and Microservices in development mode:
+To launch the Frontend, API Gateway, and Microservices in development mode: `npm run dev`

-Windows: `./startup.bat dev`

 # API Gateway | Service Registry